jconorgrogan/Informational-Constructivism/README.md

 There are several rival blueprints for what the universe is and why it exists.
 Quantum mechanics, general relativity, and string theory each offer a different ontology, yet they converge on one premise: **information** sits at the root of every description.
 No matter how the theories differ, all agree that something is being distinguished from something else.
 This points towards information processing as a fundamental aspect of reality.

-Informational Constructivism (IC) proposes that the most primitive *operational* event necessary for any structure or process is **Registered Contrast**.
+Informational Constructivism (IC) is a fundamental approach that lookest at the simplest possible possibility.
+It starts with the most basic possibility; that the most primitive *operational* event necessary for any structure or process is **Registered Contrast**.
 This minimal axiom, **F0**, consists of two inseparable components:
 *   **D0 (Distinction Event):** Something is distinguishable from something else (a potential difference exists).
 *   **R0 (Registration):** Some subsystem registers this distinction as a state change (an echo, a memory bit flip, however minimal).